oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

                   (2) Power off and restart the VM
                   (3) Abort setup

-10. **Installing the Manager**
+10. **Installing oVirt**
-    Connect to HostedEngine-VM, subscribe to the appropriate Red Hat Enterprise Virtualization Manager channels, ensure that the most up-to-date versions of all installed packages are in use, and install the rhevm packages.
+    Connect to HostedEngine-VM, subscribe to the appropriate oVirt channels, ensure that the most up-to-date versions of all installed packages are in use, and install the rhevm packages.

         # yum upgrade

         # yum install rhevm

-11. **Configuring the Manager**
+11. **Configuring oVirt**
     Configure the engine on HostedEngine-VM:

         # engine-setup

-12. **Synchronizing the Host and the Manager**
+12. **Synchronizing the Host and oVirt**
     Return to Host-HE1 and continue the `hosted-engine` deployment script by selecting option 1:

         (1) Continue setup - engine installation is complete